MicrosoftDocs/dynamics-365-unified-operations-public/articles/retail/localizations/emea-swe-fi-sample.md

 ## Deployment guidelines for cash registers for Sweden

 This deployment guide shows how to enable the Dynamics 365 Retail localization for Sweden.
-The localization is a part of the Retail software development kit (SDK), for information about how to install and use the Retail SDK, see the [Retail SDK documentation](../dev-itpro/retail-sdk/retail-sdk-overview.md).
+The localization is a part of the Retail software development kit (SDK).
+For information about how to install and use the Retail SDK, see the [Retail SDK documentation](../dev-itpro/retail-sdk/retail-sdk-overview.md).

-This sample consists of extensions for CRT, POS and Hardware station.
+This sample consists of extensions for CRT, POS, and Hardware station.
 To run this sample, you must modify and build the CRT and Hardware station projects.
 We recommend that you use an unmodified Retail SDK to make the changes that are described in this topic.
 We also recommend that you use a source control system, such as Azure DevOps, where no files have been changed yet.
-Follow these steps to set up a development environment so that you can test and extend the sample.
+Follow these steps to configure a development environment so that you can test and extend the sample.
+You also need to complete all the required setup tasks that are described in the [Setting up integration with control units](#setting-up-integration-with-control-units) section.

 ### Enable Commerce runtime extensions